ducktorD/fuel_prices_hungary_api/README.md

 ## Usage

 Just go to the https://fuel-prices-hungary-api.vercel.app/ page if you need all data, but you can specify what you're looking for by changing the path.
-If you don't need all data just use the following paths:
+If you don't need all data just use the /type and after the following paths:

 | Path            | Value          |
 | :-------------- | -------------: |